Skip to page content

 Length: c.
 33 minutes

-Orchestration: 2 flutes (=piccolos), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani, percussion (bass drum, castanets, cymbals, military drum, tam-tam, tambourine, tenor drum, triangle, xylophone), piano, and strings
+Orchestration: 2 flutes (=piccolos), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani, percussion (bass drum, castanets, cymbals, military drum, tam-tam, tambourine, tenor drum, triangle, xylophone), piano, strings, and solo baritone

-First Los Angeles Philharmonic performance: July 23, 1960, Maurice Levine conducting the four dances from the ballet
+First Los Angeles Philharmonic performance: July 23, 1960, Maurice Levine conducting the Four Dances from the ballet; May 5, 2022, Gustavo Dudamel conducting the complete ballet, with Gustavo Castillo, soloist

 About this Piece